venturedied/venturedied/README.md

-I have multiple hobbies, master in none.
+I have multiple hobbies- and am a master in none.